oscal-compass/compliance-trestle/README.md

 ## Development status

-Compliance trestle is currently stable and is based on NIST OSCAL version 1.0.0.
+Compliance trestle is currently stable and is based on NIST OSCAL version 1.0.0, with active development continuing.

 ## Contributing to Trestle